La Psychologie de l'Art

 It was originally published in three volumes: The Imaginary Museum (1947); The Artistic Creation (1948); and Aftermath of the Absolute (1949).
 In 1953 a revised, single-volume edition was published as The Voices of Silence.
 Stuart Gilbert translated all four books into English.

-In France, Malraux's works of art history were touchstones of their time and were a major influence on Jean-Luc Godard, for one, in his own work of critical art history, Histoire(s) du cinéma.
+In France, Malraux's works of art history were touchstones of their time and exerted a major influence on (for example) Jean-Luc Godard in his own work of critical art history, Histoire(s) du cinéma.